-There is a lot of confusion about whether or not you can get pregnant if you have sex after you ovulate.
+There is a lot of confusion about whether or not you can get pregnant after ovulation.
 The correct answer is, yes you can, but only for a very short time.
-If you are trying to get pregnant or avoid pregnancy, understanding how your cycle works is very important.
-If you have a solid understanding of how your body works, the chances of you accomplishing your goal increase greatly.
+Figuring out when you ovulate and when to have sex is very important.
 Where baby making is concerned, timing is everything.

 Ovulation, simply put, is the release of the mature ovum from the follicle into the fallopian tubes.
 Ovulation usually occurs around day 14 of a regular 28-day menstrual cycle.
 After the ovum is released, sperm can fertilize it for 12 to 24 hours before it begins to disintegrate.
 This is the most fertile period of your cycle and during ovulation your chances of conception are highest.

 The best way to pinpoint when you ovulate is to use ovulation predictor test.
 When you use an ovulation predictor test, it is testing for the hormone surge that occurs before ovulation.
 A positive result on your test means that you will be ovulating within 24 to 36 hours.
 A less precise way to finding out when you will be ovulating would be to use an ovulation calendar.
 You can find one online or in the app store of your choice.
 The downside of fertility calendars is that they are based the average woman’s cycle.
 If you have a different cycle or have irregular cycles, these calendars are not as useful.
 It does not allow for cycle variations like a shorter luteal phase which would shift when you actually ovulate.